-Roatán’s West End Village is one probably the best-known location on the whole island and is an excellent place to pass the time if it is raining.
-There’s a lively social scene day and night across the shops, cafes and restaurants, and in November you’ll be able to enjoy a much more authentic atmosphere as there will be more locals out and about in the town.
+Roatán’s West End Village is probably the best-known location on the whole island and is an excellent place to pass the time if it is raining.
+There’s a lively social scene day and night across the shops, cafes, and restaurants.
+In November you’ll be able to enjoy a much more authentic atmosphere as there will be more locals out and about in the town.

-If you’re going to enjoy one of Roatán’s luxury holiday resorts then November is a great month to get a cheap deal and enjoy the peace and quiet of the off-season at a place like Little French Key, one of the best resorts in Honduras.
-The resort is named after the French pirate that first discovered the tiny island and settled there, and now boasts a variety of different accommodation, fantastic activities for guests, and perfect spots to relax outdoors when the weather is good.
+If you’re going to enjoy one of Roatán’s luxury holiday resorts then November is a great month to get a cheap deal and enjoy the peace and quiet of the off-season.
+The island’s best hotels and resorts offer a variety of different accommodations, fantastic activities for guests, and perfect spots to relax outdoors when the weather is good.